federicomaffei/rockpaperscissors/README.md

 The project has been developed through 4 versions:

+##Version 1:

-	1. Implementing the Rock-Paper-Scissors game logic in Javascript following the Ruby unit given to us, to make all of the Jasmine tests pass.
+Implementing the Rock-Paper-Scissors game logic in Javascript following the Ruby unit given to us, to make all of the Jasmine tests pass.

+##Version 2:

-	2. Adding two new options into the mix: Lizard and Spock, and creating custom winning messages that applied to any possible game result.
+Adding two new options into the mix: Lizard and Spock, and creating custom winning messages that applied to any possible game result.

+##Version 3:

-	3. Build a simple game interface, using JQuery event handlers to handle player choices and return the messages.
+Build a simple game interface, using JQuery event handlers to handle player choices and return the messages.

+##Version 4:

-	4. Deploy to Heroku as a simple Sinatra application.
+Deploy to Heroku as a simple Sinatra application.

 ====================